Olala53/FlutterApp/README.md

 FlutterApp ‘Ku słońcu’ :)

-FlutterApp - ‘Ku słońcu’ is a mobile application developed in the Android Studio environment.
+FlutterApp is a mobile application developed in the Android Studio environment.

 Learning Flutter was the main objective in creating this application.